Z323323/Quadratic-residues/README.md

    $p \equiv 1 \mod 12$

-   These results are partially correct for some arcane reason that we will probably better understand after the following sections.
-Most of the times very little explanations are made involving this stuff and so I tried to find complete solutions looking around on the web.
-For more you could also check [http://mathonline.wikidot.com/legendre-symbol-rules-for-3-p-and-6-p#:~:text=Legendre%20Symbol%20(3%2Fp),-Determine%20a%20rule&text=We%20first%20note%20that%20p,or%2011%20(mod%2012).].
+   These results are partially correct for some reason (I guess I should analyze better the negative cases).
+You'll find the complete answer to this problem some sections below, so you're fine to go over.
+Also, the resolution method below is way better because is formalyzed and structured.
+Computing Gauss' $u$ is clearly not the way to go.

  </p>